 Unstructured data is not organized in any predefined manner, like a database.
 Common examples include textual information like emails and maintenance reports; image information like photos and engineering drawings; and time series data like heart rate monitoring and temperature readings.
 This type of information contains many irregularities and ambiguities, so conventional software, like expert systems, struggle to handle it.
 Deep learning, however, is a very good fit for dealing with this kind of high dimensional, ambiguous data—especially for text and images.

-To benefit fully from your Industry 4.0 investments, including handling unstructured information, you need to follow four key design principles:
+Smart facilities are the focal point of IR4.0.
+They’re “smart” because digital twins allow rapid processing of massive data.
+To benefit fully from your smart facility investments, including handling unstructured information, you need to follow four key design principles:

-As we delve deeper into how to properly handle unstructured data to capture the full potential of migrating to Industry 4.0, it’s important to keep these design principles in mind.
+As we delve deeper into how to properly handle unstructured data to capture the full potential of migrating to IR4.0, it’s important to keep these design principles in mind.

 A smart facility will be composed of a portfolio of digital twins, where twins that are equipment-specific correspond to the lower portion of the asset hierarchy, and twins to integrate the equipment-specific ones correspond to the upper portion.
 Your facility’s digital twins are central to all Industry 4.0 initiatives.
 Without them, you wouldn’t know how a sensor alert on failing equipment will affect the rest of the system, robots wouldn’t know which equipment to service, and maintenance engineers wouldn’t be able to use augmented reality to visualize pipes and other infrastructure hidden behind walls.